History

 The Castle is thought to have lasted until the mid-fourteenth century, and in the nineteenth century a report states “the remains of Rowlands Castle consists of two masses of wall which are about 10 feet thick with a fosse of considerable depth”.

 The Parish of Rowlands Castle was formed in 1932 consisting of Blendworth Parish, Idsworth Parish (which had been attached to Chalton at one time) and parts of five other Parishes.
-One of these, Havant (Redhill), provided Rowlands Castle with a church, the Church of St. John, built about 1840 (registers date from 1841).
+One of these, Havant (Redhill), provided Rowlands Castle with a church, the Church of St. John, built in 1837 (registers date from 1841).

 The ‘Castle Inn’ was in the possession of the Outen family for 200 years, and was said to have been the headquarters of a notorious gang of smugglers.